Maze graphics or online Mazes in virtual reality are cool, but nothing can

 key to the next area.
 A screenshot of this Maze in Daedalus can be seen here.

-XX, the immunity challenge for the final four was a race through a Maze.
+the immunity challenge for the final four was a race through a

-The final contestants had to race through the Maze while blindfolded (very
+Maze.
+The final contestants had to race through the Maze while blindfolded

-similar but not identical to Survivor Maze #3 above) finding four checkpoints
+(very similar but not identical to Survivor Maze #3 above) finding four

-represented by the four elements, exiting the Maze when done.
-A screenshot of
+checkpoints represented by the four elements, exiting the Maze when done.
+A

 screenshot of this Maze in Daedalus can be seen here.